Your search did not match any results.

 Optimize data, number of calculations, and periodic revaluation of contracts with automation, scalability, and rapid processing.
 (PDF)

 Many insurance companies have already conducted IFRS 17 impact assessments and have a clear understanding of their blueprint.
-However, the struggle lies in making the leap from theoretical analysis to implementation — while not fully grasping the true project timeline.
-Read the Oracle IFRS 17 Blueprint to learn how you can de-risk your IFRS 17 program.
+However, the struggle lies in making the leap from theoretical analysis to implementation, while not fully grasping the true project timeline.
+Accelerate IFRS 17 and learn how you can easily adjust data, models, and reporting using out-of-the-box tools with Oracle's IFRS 17 Analyzer solution.